Sri Lanka Travel Tips article is a must read for your Sri Lankan adventure.

 01 | Visa for Sri Lanka

 Unlike many other Asian countries, Sri Lanka doesn’t offer a visa on arrival.
-Instead, there is a very easy process to apply for an electronic visa or eVisa.
+However, you can apply for an electronic visa or eVisa.
 An eVisa is a double entry visa for 30 days, which is usually enough for most of the travelers.
 The fee for an eVisa is $35 for all the countries but is only $20 for SAARC countries.
 Yes, India is a part of SAARC so I had to pay only $20 while San paid $35.
-Although we did get our visa confirmation within a few hours, I’d recommend you apply at least a week in advance.
-You can click here to apply for your eVisa to Sri Lanka.
+I’d recommend you apply at least a week in advance.
+You can click here to apply for your eVisa to enter Sri Lanka.

 Please be very careful in filling up the eVisa application because even a single wrong digit will impact your entry and you will be forced to apply again at the airport.
+I highly recommend you apply for your visa through iVisa to make things simple.
 If you’re a citizen of Maldives, Singapore or Seychelles, you don’t need a visa to enter Sri Lanka.
 For a longer stay visa, you can apply directly at the embassy.

 02 | Do you have a Buddha Tattoo?
 Hide it!